PRODYNA/WhatTheHack039/Student_Guide/Challenge-05.md

 - Make sure that no LoadBalancer services with a public IP address can be created in the Kubernetes cluster
 - Add a second node pool to the cluster, and differentiate between user and system node pools
 - Make sure that access to the application over the ingress controller is encrypted with SSL, if you hadn't configured it already
-- Kubernetes administrators must authenticate to the cluster using their AAD credentials
+- (we will leave this one out because probably most people don't have admin rights on AAD) Kubernetes administrators must authenticate to the cluster using their AAD credentials

 ## Success Criteria